PavanRangani/docs/docs/prd/philanthropy/browse.md

   - Columns
     - Name :  Name of the Trust
     - Charitable Amount: Total amount of the charitable gift
-  - On click of trust row, it redirects the user to the Gifting Given tab where From and To.
+  - On click of trust row, it redirects the user to the Gifting Given tab where From and To filters will be prefilled same as Philanthropy.
-  - Suppose any Individual & Joint has no grant but it has Charitable gift, then that trust is visible in this section.
-Shows that gift’s year in the From and to Year filter.

 #### Year Filter

 - By default shows current year in `From` & `To`
-- `From` shows all available year for which records exists
+- `From` shows all available year for which records exists in the Gifting & Philanthropy.
 - Sorting : Ascending order of year.
 Both are selected dropdown.
 - `To` shows year selected in `From` and all other available years which is higher than year selected in `From`.

 #### `From` Year and `To` Year should be preserves